lifemapper/lifemapper.github.io/_coll-researcher/spatialData.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+Geospatial data is data with geographic location associated with it, i.e. map data.
+There are two kinds of spatial data, raster data and vector data.
+Each has properties that make it better for representing different information.

 ## Raster Data

-Geospatial data best represented in raster format generally has values at every point.
+Geospatial data best represented in raster format generally has one value at every point.
 The area to be represented is split up into a grid, with each grid cell containing a value.
 Elevation, temperature, precipitation are examples of data generally represented as raster.